browserengineering/book/book/invalidation.md

         # ...
 ```

-Again, the constructor parameters cannot change, so again we can skip
+Once again, the constructor parameters cannot change, so again we can
-re-constructing this layout object, with code like this:
+skip re-constructing this layout object, like so:

 ``` {.python replace=.append(child)/%20%3d%20[child]}
 class DocumentLayout: